bitterjug/elm-wpc/readme.markdown

   of the tools entry shown (both expanded).
 So it looks like the date parsing still isn't working properly for some set of dates.

+- [ ] Check how we handle an invalid slug in url

   [ ] Interestingly the variable column version of this is going to create some interesting maths for this because sometimes the number of cards arriving